Skip to content

 Source-Runnable Applications

-With JeKa, you don't need to create and publish binaries to publish your application.
-JeKa acts as an application source manager, enabling you to run applications directly from their Git (remote) repository or to install them on a user's desktop by building them at installation time.
+With JeKa, distributing software doesn't require creating and publishing binaries.
+JeKa acts as a source-based application manager, letting you run programs directly from their remote Git repository or install them on a user's machine by building them at installation time.

 Running Applications from Remote Repositories